Structured Settlement Beneficiary | Why It's Important

 Not naming structured settlement beneficiaries and not having a last will and testament will delay the wrapping up of your affairs after your death.

-By naming a beneficiary, your heirs can inherit the proceeds in a manner you wish without having to go through probate.
+By naming a beneficiary, your heirs can inherit the in a manner you wish without having to go through probate.

 When Can You Name a Beneficiary of Your Annuity or Structured Settlement?